decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 ## Scene lifecycle

 If you start writing code directly in `index.ts`, your code may be lacking some important context.
-For example, you might be trying to do something with the `PlayerEntity`, or you with an entity that was added via the Decentraland Editor's UI, however at that point in time those things haven't been loaded yet.
+For example, you might be trying to do something with the `PlayerEntity`, or you with an entity that was added via the Scene Editor's UI, however at that point in time those things haven't been loaded yet.

 To avoid that scenario, it's always recommended to write out your scene's initial loading code using the `main()` function (on the `index.ts` file) as an entrypoint.
-This function runs only once all of the scene's initial context is already loaded, this includes anything added via the Decentraland Editor's UI.
+This function runs only once all of the scene's initial context is already loaded, this includes anything added via the Scene Editor's UI.

 You can write your code outside the `main()` function when: